Do1e

 Some commands may prompt that there is no display.
 If you must use GUI and have no other options, you can refer to the following two methods.
 The first method is suitable for executing commands in your own terminal, while the second requires executing in MobaXterm.
 The former requires additional configuration, while the latter is ready to use.

-Install MobaXterm on your local computer and open X server.
+Install MobaXterm on your local computer and open the X server.

 image

-Hover the mouse over it to display [IP]:[x11port].
-Choose an IP and port that are not under router NAT (in Nanjing University, generally, non-NAT IPs start with 114 or 172, while router NAT IPs generally start with 192.168 or 10) and enter the following in the server terminal:
+Hover the mouse over it to display [IP]:[x11port], choose an IP and port under non-router NAT (at Nanjing University, non-NAT IP generally starts with 114 or 172, while router NAT IP generally starts with 192.168 or 10) and enter the following in the server terminal:

 export DISPLAY=[IP]:[x11port]